CenturyLinkCloud/PublicKB/Ecosystem Partners/getting-started-with-phpbb-blueprint.md

 <img alt="phpBB Logo" src="../images/bitnami_logos/phpbb-stack-110x117-c5c8752aa11d4c6fa4fc9bf5057e8f42.png" style="border:0;float:right;max-width:250px">

-After reading this article, the reader should feel comfortable deploying the phpBB stack by Bitnami.
+After reading this article, the reader should feel comfortable deploying the phpBB stack (version 3.1.4-0) by Bitnami.

 <a href="https://bitnami.com/" rel="no-follow">Bitnami</a> has integrated their <a href="https://bitnami.com/stack/phpbb" rel="no-follow">phpBB stack</a> with the CenturyLink Cloud platform with a single-click deploy solution.
 The purpose of this KB article is to help the reader take advantage of this integration to achieve rapid time-to-value for this phpBB solution.